 Part of running a successful business is invariably determining when you need more help.
-Most new start-ups and small business begin the process by hiring outside contractors that can do the work for them.
+Most new start-ups and small businesses begin the process by hiring outside contractors that can do the work for them.
 However, as a business continues to grow, some employers may be forced to hire new employees on a permanent basis.

 Although the end purpose of any recruitment process has always been to find the right candidate for the job, direct hire employees and contractors are quite different, and so are the recruitment practices for each.